WPChill/epsilon-framework/README.md

 > Recommended action section

 ## 2. Installation
+> In the root of the theme, run:

+    $ git submodule add https://github.com/MachoThemes/epsilon-framework inc/libraries/epsilon-framework

 > Load class-epsilon-autoloader.php

 > Initiate new Epsilon_Framework();

+> Updating the framework (You can add the ID if you have more than one submodule)

+    $ git submodule update --remote

 ## 3. Using Epsilon
 ### Sections